KO0IAID/OoTMM-Spoiler-To-Emotracker/README.md

 ## 🗡️ **Hyah!**

-All of your chosen settings will be automatically applied:
+All of the following settings will be applied automatically:

 - **Starting Items**
 - **OOT/MM Settings**